nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 this was quite difficult.

 Finally, our last major change was the tag management and categorisation system, which was more difficult as the `undo` and `redo`.
 We added a tag management component and several commands, different types of tags, and a tag list component in the UI.
-Figuring out how to dynamically update the tags and the tag list in the GUI required a major restructuring to our GUI files (under the `ui` folder) and we had faced many issues with the tag categorisation system.
+Figuring out how to dynamically update the tags and the tag list in the GUI required a restructuring of our GUI files (under the `ui` folder) and we had faced many issues with the tag categorisation system.
+All in all, implementing this system was not easy but it did provide better tag customisation and control than AB3.

 Most commands implemented used the given `Command` classes as a reference, but modified them to adapt the respective `execute()` methods for the command.